opensas/play-example/README.md

 Running on OpenShift
 ----------------------------

-Create an account at http://openshift.redhat.com/

-Create a raw (do-it-yourself) application:
+Create an account at http://openshift.redhat.com/, and then create a raw (do-it-yourself) application:

     rhc app create -a play -t raw-0.1